 Are all nursing courses the same?

-All of those courses will have things in common:
+You can expect most of those courses to have certain things in common:

 - They will be overseen by the Nursing & Midwifery Council

 - Full-time courses will be three years long

 - A split between learning and teaching activities such as guided independent study and practical experience

 - A variety of placements will be offered